BlueKNIGHT107/Disease-Detection/README.md

 # Disease-Detection
 A project that detects diseases (Covid, Tuberculosis, Pneumonia(bacterial and viral) or else Normal) based on your ches x-ray scan

+After successfully extracting the files you may need to follow these steps to run in your computer:

 1.In order to run this program(django based), you need to have a virtual environment.